-Caution: This Time Travel Sex Story contains strong sexual content, including Ma/Fa, mt/ft, Ma/ft, Consensual, Heterosexual, Western, Time Travel, First, Oral Sex,
+Caution: This Time Travel Sex Story contains strong sexual content, including Ma/Fa, mt/ft, Ma/ft, Consensual, Drunk/Drugged, Heterosexual, School, Western, Science Fiction, Aliens, Time Travel, non-anthro, First, Oral Sex,

 Desc: Time Travel Sex Story: Chapter 1 - Oh Well.
 Shit happens.